 Students will be notified by email as early as possible when a course has to be cancelled or changed.
 Every effort will be made by the ANU College of Law not to cancel courses unless absolutely necessary or due to circumstances beyond our control.

-A Course Study Guide is produced for each course.
+A Class Summary (previously called Course Outlines) is produced for each course.
 This document contains vital information including materials, texts, learning outcomes, and details on assessment and must be read by the student.
-It is available on the Wattle course site approximately four weeks before the intensive classes start for intensive courses or by the first day of Semester for semester courses.
+It is available on ANU Program and Courses and the Wattle course site at least two weeks before classes start.

 LLM & Grad Certificate of Law (CLAW) program site

-The Wattle LLM Program & CLAW site contains important information on courses, timetabling, and News and Announcements relating to the Graduate Certificate of Law and Masters Programs in general.
+The Wattle LLM Program & GCLAW site contains important information on courses, timetabling, and news and announcements relating to the Graduate Certificate of Law and Masters Programs in general.
 You must check this site regularly for announcements.
-You will have access to the LLM Program Wattle site soon after activation in your program.
+You will have access soon after activation in your program.

 The ANU College of Law does not offer scholarships for either domestic or international students for completion of a LLM Masters program.